 Blooom Account Options

 It doesn’t matter where you work, or where the account is held.
-If you can access your retirement account online, Blooom should be compatible.
+If you can access your retirement account through an online interface, Blooom should be compatible.

-Consider my experience in the onboarding process, where Blooom’s algorithm didn’t care for my allocation to large-cap U.S. stocks.
-I purposefully designed my retirement plan this way, because the optimal investment option within my retirement account is the S&P 500 stock market index fund (which heavily weights large-cap stocks).
+Consider my experience, where Blooom’s algorithm didn’t care for my allocation to large-cap U.S. stocks.
+I purposefully designed my retirement plan this way, because the optimal investment option within my retirement account is the U.S. total stock market index fund (which heavily weights large-cap U.S. stocks).

-There are other stock and bond funds available, but the average expense ratio (roughly 1% annually) is ridiculous when compared to the S&P 500 index fund (0.02% annually).
-Instead of allocating a portion of my retirement plan to these overpriced asset classes, I invest in similar funds (with lower expenses) within my IRA accounts to maintain my overall desired asset allocation.
+There are other stock and bond funds available, but the average expense ratio (roughly 1% annually) is ridiculous when compared to the U.S. total stock market index fund (0.02% annually).
+Instead of allocating a portion of my retirement plan to these overpriced asset classes, I invest in similar funds (with lower expenses) within other investment accounts to maintain my desired asset allocation.

-Blooom’s algorithm sees a diversification problem because it cannot consider my IRA or other investment accounts, but no such problem exists.
-If you have accounts that are not managed by Blooom, you can partially remedy this problem by using a free Personal Capital account to calculate your overall asset allocation and fees.
+Blooom’s algorithm sees a diversification problem because it cannot consider my IRA and outside investment accounts, but no such problem exists.
+If you have accounts that are not managed by Blooom, you can partially remedy this problem by using a free Personal Capital account (see my detailed review) to monitor your overall asset allocation and fees across all accounts.

 For the most part, Blooom’s approach is spot on.
 The Blooom algorithm emphasizes diversification and low-cost index investing, both of which are supported by years of investment research.
 The only potential downside is oversimplification, as the service fails to consider outside investment accounts.